cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ### Email Servers

-Our pentesters check SMTP, POP3, and IMAP on the mail gateway for open relay vulnerabilities.
+Cobalt pentesters check SMTP, POP3, and IMAP on the mail gateway for open relay vulnerabilities.
 Your mail servers should:

 - Accept mail _only_ for the organization's domains
 - Not relay mail for other domains

-Attackers could exploit an open relay to flood the mail server with spam.
-Some ISPs blacklist domains which are known to send spam.
+Attackers could exploit an open relay to flood the mail server with spam, which could lead to the domain being blacklisted.

 Our pentesters examine the mail server using a variety of methods, such as sending emails to non-existent domains.

-### Remote Sites and Virtual Private Networks
+### Remote Sites and Virtual Private Network (VPN)

-You may have set up a corporate network to connect to other offices over a VPN.
+Corporate network infrastructures may require connections to several other subsidiary offices around the globe over a VPN.
 While VPNs support secure communication, they may be vulnerable to the same configuration problems as firewalls, because firewalls handle the VPN.

-If someone makes a mistake when they configure your VPN, that can lead to an attack vector to a corporate network.
+An improperly configured VPN to a subsidiary site could be an attack vector to the main corporate network.

-### Verifying Use of Secure Versions
+### Verifying the Use of Secure Versions

 As researchers discover vulnerabilities and security flaws in software, software vendors release patches for their products.
 Our pentesters search for outdated and unpatched versions of software.
 They run tests against published and patched exploits.

 Older versions have lower security thresholds and leave data vulnerable.
 According to the [SANS Institute](https://www.sans.org/), some of the most common vulnerabilities are based on outdated versions of Office 365.
-Cobalt can help you with that.
+Cobalt can perform pentests for Office 365 instances.

-### Ensuring Security of Legacy Protocols
+### Ensuring the Security of Legacy Protocols

-Our pentesters can test legacy protocols such as POP3, IMAP, and SMTP for known vulnerabilities and security flaws.
+Cobalt pentesters can test legacy protocols such as POP3, IMAP, and SMTP for known vulnerabilities.
+They check if the use of these protocols is secured against documented security flaws.

-{{% alert title="Tools" color="primary" %}}
-During this phase, pentesters use manual testing and exploitation tools, such as:

-- Burp Suite Community/Professional
-- Metasploit
-- sqlmap
-- Postman

-The tools that pentesters use may vary from test to test.
-{{% /alert %}}

 ## Additional Testing